webaverse/totum/README.md

 The metaverse loader is intended to be driven by a server framework (like vite.js/rollup.js), and game engine client (like Webaverse) to provide a complete immersive world (or metaverse) to the user.

-It is easy to define your own data types and NFT interpretations by writing your own app template.
+It is easy to define your own data types and token interpretations by writing your own app template.
 If you would like to support a new file format or Ethereum Token, we would appreciate a PR.

 Although this library does not provide game engine facilities, the API is designed to be easy to hook into game engines, and to be easy to drive using AIs like OpenAI's Codex.